GitKaran4723/notes_online/Social_Justice/notes/Basics and PYQ/Basic/Equality, liberty, and justice in the Indian Constitution.md

-Let's move on to the fifth topic: "Equality, Liberty, and Justice in the Indian Constitution."

-### 5. Equality, Liberty, and Justice in the Indian Constitution
+### Equality, Liberty, and Justice in the Indian Constitution

 The Indian Constitution is built on the foundational values of **equality**, **liberty**, and **justice**, which are enshrined in the **Preamble** and given concrete expression through the Fundamental Rights and Directive Principles.
 These three pillars aim to create a society where individuals are not only free and equal but also treated fairly under the law, and where social, economic, and political justice is ensured for all citizens.